 If you’re new to facial massage, you might find it a bit easier to use a tool.
 Here are a few that will get you going:

 Contouring Facial Massage Roller

 Like many facial massage tools, contouring facial massage rollers are said to do everything from contour your jawline, tighten your skin, drain your lymph nodes, and even help with puffiness.

 Germanium face rollers are made with stones infused with germanium powder, a chemical said to balance out harmful positive ions acquired from all the electronic equipment we use these days.
 Germanium face rollers claim to help everything from puffiness to lymphatic drainage to firming face muscles.

 If you happen to follow Lizzo, you might already be familiar with gua sha, a small tool that’s usually a jade or rose quartz.
 Said to help define areas of the face like the jaw, it’s been used for centuries to help improve the skin.

 Those who are fans of gua sha will probably also enjoy using a jade roller.
 Among the many things it does is reduce puffiness and dark under eye circles.
-Not only that, but it helps apply skincare products more easily.
+It's also great for massaging in your favorite facial serum.

 Things you buy through our links may earn us a commission.